Blog>Expert Advice>Air conditioning Building Regulations

 How far should an AC unit be from a house?

-As a general guide, it’s a good idea to locate your AC unit at least one metre from any other air con compressor or condenser units, or any other nearby obstruction such as a wall, fence, or shrubbery.
+As a general guide, we recommend you locate your AC unit at least one metre from possible obstructions.
+That includes another air con compressor or condenser unit, walls, fences, or shrubbery.

 Do you need planning permission for external air conditioning units?